dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1523: Business roles are more economically impactful than creative roles.
+### T1523: Writers and artists don't directly impact the economy like businesspeople and manufacturers do.

 |Support|
 |---|